DCN - Transport Layer Introduction

 Next Layer in OSI Model is recognized as Transport Layer (Layer-4).
-All modules and procedures pertaining to transportation of data or data stream categorized into this layer.
-As all other layers, this layer speaks to its peer Transport layer of the remote host.
+All modules and procedures pertaining to transportation of data or data stream are categorized into this layer.
+As all other layers, this layer communicates with its peer Transport layer of the remote host.

 This Layer is the first one which breaks the information data, supplied by Application layer in to smaller units called segments.
 It numbers every byte in the segment and maintains their accounting.